ricky840/BidResponseValidatorMoPub/README.md

 # BidResponseValidatorMoPub
-Validate your bid response for MoPub
+Validate your bid response in MoPub exchange